What Is Ecstasy Made From?

 How Is Ecstasy Made?

-Importers of ecstasy can buy a powdered form of the drug that they can press into pills, or they can buy pills in bulk and sell those pills.
+Rather than manufacture the powder outright, importers of ecstasy can buy a powdered form of the drug that they can press into pills, or they can buy pills in bulk and sell those pills.

-How Is Sassafras Used in Ecstasy Production?
+Sassafras and Ecstasy Production?

 Because of its correlation with ecstasy production, safrole is greatly restricted in the United States, European Union, and by the United Nations.